The Comedy Club Contest - February 2021 Entry

 Jorge was another pet that my boyfriend's parents had.
 Jorge was a blend of tans, blacks, browns, and gold.
 He was quite an interesting cat.
-He had a very distinct kind of a personality; he had a meow that was different than any I have ever heard of in a cat.
+He had a very distinct kind of personality; he had a meow that was different than any I have ever heard of in a cat.
 My boyfriend's parents had him since he was a kitten.

-What was kind of hillarious with Jorge was that whenever my boyfriend and I would lie down next to each other, he would let out a little growl; you see, Jorge wanted all the attention.
+What was kind of hilarious with Jorge was that whenever my boyfriend and I would lie down next to each other, he would let out a little growl; you see, Jorge wanted all the attention.